Weekly Routine

 During Term 3 Connect time is spent building connections across year groups within the 4 school houses (Ball, Cowell, Gray and Richmond).
 The House Officials will lead the girls in learning two songs, one Christian and one secular that they will perform on House Festival Day in a choral competition.
 The girls dress up in costumes based on their House colours.
 There is lots of eating, laughing and many fun activities.

-Study Hall offers a different kind of support to students via mentor teachers who are specialists in their subject area.
-Students are welcome to join Study Hall on the relevant day to complete homework, ask for assistance and access assignment support and advice.
 These teachers are well versed in the syllabuses and programs and can provide targeted support for students who may require specific assistance or encouragement in their learning.
 Students may also choose to use Study Hall to collaborate in groups on projects or homework, with the teacher available for reference if required.

 We encourage each girl to participate in some of the wide range of extra and co-curricular activities available at Danebank.
 This is a great way for girls to make friends as well as learn new skills and challenge themselves.